lj-watson/stm32-drums/README.md

 ### Circuitry
 To output the sound, the DAC output is fed through a potentiometer and an LM386 amplifier following this [guide](https://www.circuitbasics.com/build-a-great-sounding-audio-amplifier-with-bass-boost-from-the-lm386/).
-There is also a 100nF capacitor and 10Ω resistor in parallel with the speaker not shown here.
+Not shown here, there is also a 100nF capacitor and 10Ω resistor in series connected to pin 5 output and ground before the speaker.
 ![Circuit](https://github.com/lj-watson/stm32-project/blob/master/STM32_Circuit.png)

 ## Acknowledgements